bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 export AZURE_OS_CACHING=true
 ```

 The controller will maintain a timestamp in each AzureMachinePool and AzureMachineTemplate, and when the current time is the chosen interval ahead or more, the controller will perform the caching.
 Since the current controller manager requeues all objects every ten minutes by default the objects will be requeued shortly after its due time to be recached.
 This is because typically we expect to cache every 24 hours and it is very unexpected that this won't be frequent enough considering normal patch rates.
-When the process is started it should go through the nodes of the cluster, choose a healthy node, shut it down, take a snapshot of it, restart it, create a compute image gallery image, delete the snapshot, and then configure the AzureMachineTemplate specs to use that compute image gallery image.
-After, it will store the current time as its timestamp.

 Example of how the timestamp will be maintained in the AzureMachinePool and AzureMachineTemplates: